C. J. Stroud

 Coleridge Bernard "C. J." Stroud IV (born October 3, 2001) is an American professional football quarterback for the Houston Texans of the National Football League (NFL).
-He played college football for the Ohio State Buckeyes, where he holds several school records, including most passing yards in a single game with 573, as well as being the first player to throw for six touchdowns three times.
-Stroud was a Heisman Trophy finalist in 2021 and 2022, and was subsequently selected by the Houston Texans second overall in the 2023 NFL draft.
+Stroud played college football for the Ohio State Buckeyes, where he holds several school records, including most passing yards in a single game with 573, as well as being the first player to throw for six touchdowns three times.
+He was a Heisman Trophy finalist in 2021 and 2022, and was subsequently selected by the Houston Texans second overall in the 2023 NFL draft.
 In his rookie season, he led the Texans to a division title and playoff victory en route to winning the Offensive Rookie of the Year Award.

 Early life

 Stroud was born on October 3, 2001, in Rancho Cucamonga, California, the youngest of four children.
+In 2014, Stroud joined Snoop Dogg's Snoop Youth Football League aged 12 and played as a quarterback in the league for two years.

 In 2016, his father, Coleridge Bernard Stroud III, received a 38-years-to-life sentence after pleading guilty to kidnapping, carjacking and robbery in connection with a drug-related incident under California's three-strikes law.
 As of 2023, his father has been incarcerated since Stroud was in middle school, and is serving his sentence in Folsom State Prison near Sacramento.
 The incarceration sent the Stroud family into severe financial debt; they lived in a small apartment above a storage facility as Stroud entered Rancho Cucamonga High School.

 As a senior, he was the Inland Valley Daily Bulletin offensive player of the year after passing for 3,878 yards and 47 touchdowns.
 In 2019, he was the MVP of the Elite 11.
 Stroud was selected to play in the 2020 All-American Bowl.
 Initially considered a 3-star recruit, Stroud finished high school as the third-highest rated quarterback of his class.
 He committed to Ohio State University to play college football.

 Stroud has been friends with Carolina Panthers quarterback Bryce Young since the two went to high schools located in Southern California.
 The two continued their friendship in college, and ultimately were selected with the first two picks in the 2023 NFL draft.